-7.2.1 The in-situ soils can be excavated with moderate effort using conventional excavation equipment.
+- 7.2.1 The in-situ soils can be excavated with moderate effort using conventional excavation equipment.
 Due to the predominantly granular nature of the site soils, caving should be anticipated in unshored excavations, especially where granular soils are encountered.
 Although not encountered in our borings, cobbles and/or occasional boulders are common in this area of Los Angeles and may be encountered.
-In addition, the contractor should be aware that formwork may be required to prevent caving of shallow spread foundation excavations, and drilling conditions may be difficult due to the potential for caving, as well as the presence of cobbles and boulders.

-- 7.2.2 It is the responsibility of the contractor to ensure that all excavations and trenches are properly shored and maintained in accordance with applicable OSHA rules and regulations to maintain safety and maintain the stability of existing adjacent improvements. - 7.2.3 All onsite excavations must be conducted in such a manner that potential surcharges from existing structures, construction equipment, and vehicle loads are resisted.
+In addition, the contractor should be aware that formwork will likely be required to prevent caving of shallow spread foundation excavations, and drilling conditions may be difficult due to the potential for caving, as well as the presence of cobbles and boulders. - 7.2.2 It is the responsibility of the contractor to ensure that all excavations and trenches are properly shored and maintained in accordance with applicable OSHA rules and regulations to maintain safety and maintain the stability of existing adjacent improvements. - 7.2.3 All onsite excavations must be conducted in such a manner that potential surcharges from existing structures, construction equipment, and vehicle loads are resisted.
 The surcharge area may be defined by a 1:1 projection down and away from the bottom of an existing foundation or vehicle load.
 Penetrations below this 1:1 projection will require special excavation measures such as sloping or shoring.
-Excavation recommendations are provided in the Temporary Excavations section of this report (see Section 7.18). - 7.2.4 Based on depth of the proposed subterranean level and granular nature of the site soils, the proposed structure would not be prone to the effects of expansive soils.
+Excavation recommendations are provided in the Temporary Excavations section of this report (see Section 7.21). - 7.2.4 The upper 5 feet of existing site soils encountered during this investigation are considered to have a "low" expansive potential (EI = 0); and are classified as "non-expansive" based on the 2016 California Building Code (CBC) Section 1803.5.3.
+Recommendations presented herein assume that the parking structure foundations and slabs will derive support in these materials or in competent alluvium.
+Based on the depth of the proposed subterranean level and granular nature of the site soils, the proposed tower would not be prone to the effects of expansive soil.